BrownUniversity/terraform-gcp-project/README.md

 ### Terraform and Ruby

 The tests can simply run in CI.
-If you want to run the tests locally, you will need to install the version of terraform and Ruby specified in the `.tool-versions` file (or `.terraform-version`, `.ruby-version`).
+If you want to run the tests locally, you will need to install the version of terraform and Ruby specified in the `.tool-versions` file.

 ```
 asdf plugin-add terraform https://github.com/asdf-community/asdf-hashicorp.git